Metal Roofing in Lubbock, Midland & Odessa

 Metal Roofing in Lubbock, Midland & Odessa When you don’t want to think about your roof again for forty years, this is the conversation to have.
 In a climate where 60-mph wind,…

-In a climate where 60-mph wind, 100-degree summers, and golf-ball hail are all part of the same Tuesday afternoon, metal roofing is the smart choice for homeowners who want a roof that lasts a generation.
+In a climate where 60-mph wind, 100-degree summers, and golf-ball hail are all part of the same Tuesday afternoon, metal roofing is the smart choice for homeowners and property owners who want a roof that lasts a generation.
 Jones & Associates is the leading metal-roofing contractor in West Texas.
-We’ve been installing standing-seam, R-panel, and stone-coated steel systems across the South Plains, the Permian Basin, and the Texas Panhandle for over three decades.
+We’ve been installing exposed-fastener panels, stone-coated steel, and standing-seam systems across the South Plains, the Permian Basin, and the Texas Panhandle for over three decades.

 Energy and noise — the two questions everyone asks